getporter/porter/docs/content/logo.md

 ### Guidelines for Drawing Porter Cat

+When drawing the Porter cat, follow these set of guidelines:

 **Simple Shape**

 The character should have just enough detail to make them out.
 The smaller they